THOMAS KENNEDY SAMPSON & TOMPKINS LLP

 Jeff has successfully tried numerous cases in state and federal courts throughout Georgia.
-He has represented to verdict some of the world’s and Atlanta’s best known companies.
-Jeff has handled cases involving a wide range of legal disputes, including wrongful death, breach of contract, medical malpractice, age, race, sex and national origin discrimination, Family Medical Leave Act, premises liability, fraud, and general tort matters.
+He has represented to verdict some of the world’s and Atlanta’s best-known companies.
+Jeff has handled cases involving a wide range of legal disputes, including wrongful death, breach of contract, medical malpractice, age, race, sex, and national origin discrimination, Family Medical Leave Act, premises liability, fraud, and general tort matters.

 In addition to his considerable trial experience, Jeff has considerable experience in transactional matters, including licensing and marketing law.
-As licensing counsel to the Atlanta Committee for the Olympic Games (ACOG), Mr. Tompkins handled the licensing deals between AGOC and Nissan, Texaco, General Mills, Holiday Inn, Bryers and several other multinational corporations.
-Jeff has handled hundreds of endorsement deals and has served as reviewing counsel in thousands of television, radio and print media advertisements.
+As licensing counsel to the Atlanta Committee for the Olympic Games (ACOG), Mr. Tompkins handled the licensing deals between AGOC and Nissan, Texaco, General Mills, Holiday Inn, Bryers, and several other multinational corporations.
+Jeff has handled hundreds of endorsement deals and has served as reviewing counsel in thousands of television, radio, and print media advertisements.

-Lead trial and appellate counsel for the Fulton-Dekalb Hospital Authority, Emory University and several medical professionals in Rosie Miranda et al. v.
+Lead trial and appellate counsel for the Fulton-Dekalb Hospital Authority, Emory University, and several medical professionals in Rosie Miranda et al. v.
 Fulton-DeKalb Hospital Authority, Emory University at al., 284 Ga.
 App.
 203 (2007), cert. denied 207 Ga.
 LEXIS 516 (2007), a wrongful death action wherein the plaintiffs sought in excess of $10 million.

 Trial counsel on the issue of damages for plaintiff The Coca-Cola Company in The Coca-Cola Company v.
 PepsiCo et al., 1:02-CV-2887 (U.S.D.C.
 N.D.
-Ga.), a patent infringement action which resulted in a multi-million dollar jury verdict.
+Ga.), a patent infringement action that resulted in a multi-million dollar jury verdict.

-Obtained a defense verdict on behalf of Metropolitan Atlanta Rapid Transit Authority inWilliam Hicks and Marlow Roberson v.
+Obtained a defense verdict on behalf of Metropolitan Atlanta Rapid Transit Authority in William Hicks and Marlow Roberson v.
 MARTA, a premises liability case alleging negligent security.
 Plaintiffs alleged to have suffered traumatic brain injuries after being severely beaten by a group of juveniles at a transit station.

 Trial counsel for the State of Georgia in State of Georgia v.
 John Ashcroft, 539 U.S. 461 (2003), tried before a panel of federal judges in the District of Columbia and successfully appealed to the United States Supreme Court.